 Oklahoma’s rural regions are undergoing a renaissance.
 On November 2, 2004, voters answered State Question 712 in the affirmative, forming a compact between the State of Oklahoma and the 39 federally recognized, quasi-sovereign Oklahoma Indian tribes.

-There are three tiers of gambling (a.k.a. “gaming,” to use the bland, slightly Orwellian industry term of art) mentioned in the 1988 Indian Gaming Regulatory Act, which laid the foundation for what by 2012 had become a $29.2-billion-a-year industry in the United States and a $3.8-billion-a-year industry in the State of Oklahoma.
+According to a recent online poker Illinois law amendment, there are three tiers of gambling (a.k.a. “gaming,” to use the bland, slightly Orwellian industry term of art) mentioned in the 1988 Indian Gaming Regulatory Act, which laid the foundation for what by 2012 had become a $29.2-billion-a-year industry in the United States and a $3.8-billion-a-year industry in the State of Oklahoma.
 Each level has a correspondingly higher amount of risk to community and thus requires more regulation by the state.

 Class I gaming includes church and ceremonial games of chance for minimal prizes and is essentially unregulated; Class II gaming is more intense, and was used to describe a type of gaming that was already legal in Florida and California, namely high-stakes bingo and card games in which players competed against one another instead of the casino (called “banking”).
 The final form is Class III gaming, which generally includes everything else, but specifically refers to lucrative and extremely addictive electronic slot machines.
 The 2004 compact let Oklahoma’s tribes introduce pgslot casino, so long as they allowed a measure of state supervision and shared some of the profits with the state (6 percent of electronic game revenue over $20 million and 10 percent of the monthly table game take).
 Over the next 10 years, tribes that were located along major traffic corridors or close to big cities saw huge boosts in revenue.